paulp1871/Fitness-Tracker-GUI/readme.md

-# Information
+# Fitness Tracker (CPSC 233 Group Project)

 ## Authors

-Vini de Melo\
+- Vini de Melo
-Paul Pham\
+- Paul Pham
-Abdullah Kabbani
+- Abdullah Kabbani

 ## About
-This was a group project for my CPSC 233 class at the University of Calgary.
-This program tracks body measurements over time.
-It is primarily intended for personal trainers who have multiple clients whose progress needs to be recorded.
+This is a group project for the course CPSC 233 at the University of Calgary.
+The program tracks client body measurements over time.
+It is intended for personal trainers who manage multiple clients and need to record progress.

-## Some key functionalities:
+## Key Features
-1. Printing the name of registered clients
+1. List registered clients
-2. Comparing all clients by height
+2. Compare all clients by height
-3. Adding / printing data such as Weight, Biceps size, Waist size, Chest size and Calorie intake for a given client.
+3. Add / print data for a selected client: weight, biceps size, waist size, chest size, and calorie intake
-4. Calculating weight and BMI trend, as well as weekly calorie intake.
+4. Calculate weight and BMI trend, and weekly calorie intake

-## How to run it
+## How to Run
-Download the JavaFX SDK from Gluon.
+Install the JavaFX SDK from Gluon, then use one of the following:

-Then go to myprojectname\target\classes folder and run the command: java --module-path "sdk location*" --add-modules javafx.controls,javafx.fxml com.example.demo03.MainGUI
+Option A — from compiled classes cd <project-root>/target/classes java --module-path "<PATH_TO_FX>\lib" --add-modules javafx.controls,javafx.fxml com.example.demo03.MainGUI

+Option B — from the JAR
-Or if running the jar file, run the command: java --module-path "sdk location*" --add-modules javafx.controls,javafx.fxml -jar demo03.jar
+java --module-path "<PATH_TO_FX>\lib" --add-modules javafx.controls,javafx.fxml -jar demo03.jar

-*SDK location is the folder where you put the sdk files, like "C:\Program Files\Java\javafx-sdk-23.0.2\lib" for example.
+<PATH_TO_FX> is the folder where you installed the JavaFX SDK, for example:
+"C:\Program Files\Java\javafx-sdk-23.0.2\lib"
+(Keep the path in quotes if it contains spaces.)

-## How to interact with it
+## How to Use
-1. Provide a name and height before adding a new client
+1. Provide a name and height to add a new client.
-2. Once clients are added, you can use the options "print client list" and "compare clients by height"
+2. Use "Print client list" and "Compare clients by height" after clients are added.
-3. To add or print data of a a client that has already been added, please provide a name and click "select client" first.
+3. To add or print data for an existing client, enter the name and click "Select client" first.
-4. To add new entries to a client's data set, please provide a date first, then the entry values.
+4. When adding entries for a selected client, provide the date first, then the entry values (weight, biceps, waist, chest, calorie intake).